BLUE VIEWPOINT

 As Paul and Barnabas were leaving the synagogue, the people invited them to speak further about these things on the next Sabbath.

 relates that some Gentiles that had heard Paul speak in the synagogue of Pisidian Antioch on the Sabbath wanted him to return again the next Sabbath.
-A little research shows that Pisidian Antioch was a Galatian city founded in the 3rd century B.C. by either Antiochus I or II, and was refounded as a Roman colony by Augustus in 25 B.C., so we are not speaking of only Jews here.
-(Bible Places)
+A little research shows that Pisidian Antioch was a Galatian city founded in the 3rd century B.C. by either Antiochus I or II, and was refounded as a Roman colony by Augustus in 25 B.C., so we are not speaking of only Jews here. (see Bible Places)

 Now, if the Gentiles were visiting in the synagogue on the Sabbath, but were really, as the Sunday-keepers hold, worshipping regularly on Sunday, wouldn't they ask him to "come back tomorrow"?
 Not only did they ask him to return the next Sabbath, he returned the next three Sabbaths.
 What happened when Paul showed up the next Sabbath?
 The whole city turned out for the Word of God and the Sabbath rest.
 Doesn't sound like anything was changed to Sunday to me.